bbugyi200/UtilFunc4Studying/README.md

 # What?

-#### Officially
-> My intention in writing this paper (other than simply to organize my findings for later reference) is to demonstrate an example utility function that I believe provides a relatively accurate model of a human beings ability to study efficiently in the short run, which I will assume to be a single continuous study session.
+> [M]y intention in writing this paper (other than simply to organize my findings for later reference) is to demonstrate an example utility function that I believe provides a relatively accurate model of a human beings ability to study efficiently in the short run, which I will assume to be a single continuous study session.
 After which, I will show how such a function could be used to maximize overall utility, which is, as I will go on to show, analogous to maximizing overall productivity.

-#### Unofficially
-This project's existence is essentially just the result of a failed google search.

-While researching this topic, I was able to find a fair amount of utility models for studying in the long run (a few of which I intend to cite in this paper), but I was unable to find any for the short run.
-Failing to find the answers I was looking for, I decided to do my own exploration on the topic.

-It is not my intention to present this paper as though I have any authority on the matter whatsoever.
-The topic this paper explores is of personal interest to me, but I do not claim to be an expert in economics or cognitive theory.
-This paper is a conjecture based solely on the introspection of my own experiences, and should be treated as such.

 # Why?

-> Such a model, if accurate, would not only provide an illustration of the phenomena of diminishing returns and its effects on our day-to-day lives but would also serve as a testament to the relevance of utility theory in cognitive research.
-This model may also enable us to better understand and further validate focus and productivity software that is already in heavy use (e.g. the Pomodoro Method).
+> I have been able to find several existing attempts to provide mathematical representations for long run utility models of studying.
+Additionally, I have found several examples of short run utility models being approached experimentally (e.g. "vigilance decrement" research, though not specific to studying, approaches a very similar model), but I could not find any attempts to derive a general formula from these results.
+Thus, in my opinion there seems to be a small section of this research area that may have been left neglected.
+Namely, few attempts seem to have been made to provide a mathematical representation for a short run utility model of studying.
+Such a representation, if accurate, could potentially be used to optimize a student's study sessions, thus making them more efficient.

 # How?
 You will have to refer to my paper for this one, which has been uploaded to this repository and can be found [here](UtilityFunctionForStudying.pdf).

-Please keep in mind that this paper is still a work in progress.
+# Disclaimer
+This paper is still in its beginning stages of life.
+As such, I remain rather skeptical of the claims it makes as well as the corresponding research that led to such claims.

+Furthermore, it is not my intention to present this paper as though I have any authority on the matter whatsoever.
+The topic this paper explores is of personal interest to me, but I do not claim to be an expert in economics or cognitive theory.
+This paper is a conjecture based solely on the introspection of my own experiences and should be treated as such.

 -----------------------------------------------------